Hormone Harmony for Wise Women

 The great news is that when you get your hormones back into balance, you can experience better sleep, more mental clarity, more energy and joy than ever before!

 As a young woman, I was energetic and fit.
 When I turned 54 a few years ago, my life slowed down.
 Night sweats began to wake me up in the middle of the night and a racing mind prevented me from falling back to sleep.
 I felt exhausted and moody.
 I was forgetful.
 My brain felt as if in a fog.
 My vagina was dry.
 My bone density was on the cusp of osteopenia.
+(Both my grandmothers suffered from osteoporosis.
+My Mom battles this brittle bone disease with drugs and exercise.)
 So this was menopause.
 How did women cope?

-Hormones had helped my mom with menopause symptoms, so I asked my doctor for a prescription.
-She warned of the dangers of hormones, but then reluctantly prescribed Premarin.
+Feeling miserable in menopause, I went to my doctor for help.
+My doctor warned of the dangers of hormones.
+She then reluctantly prescribed Premarin.
 Being curious, I read up on Premarin before taking it.
 I learned that Premarin contained estrogens from horses.
 I then learned that horse estrogens are not the estrogens found in women.
 I wondered why my doctor would give me estrogen from a horse when hormones identical to women’s were available.
 I also wondered why she was so reluctant to prescribe hormones in the first place.
 I was confused.

 Even More Clarity!